Joako360/osm2city/doc/manual/preparation.rst

 The OpenStreetMap Wiki has comprehensive information_ about how to get OSM data.
 An easy way to start is using Geofabrik's extracts (http://download.geofabrik.de/).

-Be aware that ``osm2city`` only accepts OSM data in xml-format, i.e. ``*.osm`` files.
+Unless you are using a PostGIS database as input, then be aware that ``osm2city`` only accepts OSM data in xml-format, i.e. ``*.osm`` files.
 Therefore you might need to translate data from the binary ``*.pbf`` format using e.g. Osmosis_.
 It is highly recommend to limit the area covered as much as possible: it leads to faster processing and it is easier to experiment with smaller areas until you found suitable parameters.
 If you use Osmosis to cut the area with ``--bounding-box``, then you need to use ``completeWays=yes`` [#]_.
 E.g. on Windows it could look as follows:

 ::